Driving Licence Number: Where To Find Card And Issue Details

 To check a driving licence number for authenticity, you should always use official methods.
 The DVLA provides a Share Driving Licence service where the driver can generate a one-time check code.
 As an employer or hire company, you enter this code along with the last eight characters of the driver’s licence number to see their live record.

 This is how insurers and rental agencies validate that your driving licence number is not only real but also active.
+I have discovered a quirk in this system: if the driver generated their check code more than 21 days ago, it expires, but the system does not always return a clear “expired” message.
+Instead, it sometimes returns a “number not found” error, which causes unnecessary panic.
 I invite you to access our step-by-step compliance guide to ensure your details are accepted without rejection.
 This is especially important for commercial drivers who cannot afford a delay in verification.

 Interactive Quiz: Do You Know Your Card?